Class Nine English

 d.
 How many days do the visitors do Yoga during the programme?

-= The visitors do Yoga every day during the programme.
+= The visitors do Yoga for 5 days during the programme.

 e.
 How is the Yoga hour mainly managed every day on this holiday trek?